THE LEGACY OF DICK FAIRBANKS

 Dick Fairbanks did not articulate very specific details about how the Foundation should be directed.
 His two primary wishes were that grants would be awarded to organizations located in and serving Indianapolis, Indiana, and that a primary emphasis should be upon health.
 Dick also expressed interest in a select number of organizations with historical family connections to himself or his grandparents, Charles Warren and Cornelia Cole Fairbanks.
 It is likely that Dick Fairbanks’s choice not to be more specific in setting objectives for the Foundation was a reflection of his business philosophy, which was to be rather ad hoc and opportunistic.
 Indeed, strategic planning was not in Dick Fairbanks’s blood.
 According to his business associates, if there was any talk of a long-range vision for his company, his eyes would begin to glaze over.
 Decisive almost to a fault, Fairbanks had no trouble judging whether an idea made sense or whether it would work for the business, but any planning was done on an ad hoc basis, and this seemed to work for him.
 According to Len Betley, Fairbanks wanted his Foundation to make grants that would have an impact, whether a major new building or a critical small grant to a struggling organization.
-“In his business, Dick was a careful risk taker,” Betley says.
+“In his business, Dick was a careful risk taker,” Betley said.
 “I suspect that he wanted his Foundation to be the same.”

 Today, the Richard M. Fairbanks Foundation continues to focus its grantmaking in Indianapolis and in the areas of Education, Health and the Vitality of Indianapolis.
 The funding themes within each focus area continuously evolve to reflect lessons learned from prior grants and the changing local and national environment.